Skip to main content

 Object Lock uses the WORM (Write Once Read Many) principle and allows you to lock objects to prevent them from being overwritten or deleted.

-The ability to manage locking also depends on the user role and the rules of the access policy; see the Manage access in S3 guide for more details.
-Object Lock can only be used via the S3 API and tools that use it.
+The ability to manage a lock also depends on the user role and bucket policy rules; more details are in the Managing access in S3 guide.
+You can work with Object Lock in the Control Panel (with limited capabilities), via the S3 API, and tools that use it, for example, AWS CLI.

-To manage object locking after configuring Object Lock, use the Manage object locking instruction.
+To manage object locks after configuring Object Lock, use the Managing object locks guide.

-If you delete a project that contains locked objects, they will not be deleted as long as the lock is active.
-However, they will no longer be visible in the control panel or via the API.
-To recover locked objects after deleting a project, create a ticket.
+If you delete a project that contains locked objects, they will not be deleted while the lock is active.
+However, they will not be displayed in the Control Panel or via the API.
+To restore locked objects after a project has been deleted, create a ticket.

 Types and retention modes